-The costs of maintaining natural gas supplies are estimated considering the necessary volume of natural gas supply considering the continuous provision of the capacity booking service and compliance with security of supply requirements.
-The incurred interest rate that is applied to the financial costs of maintaining accumulated natural gas supplies cannot exceed the six-month average variable interest rate for (new) short term loans (euro) (comparable to the volume of the accumulated supplies to be maintained) for non-financial institutions published by the Bank of Latvia.
-Capitalised repair costs, and costs concerning the development of new assets and financing costs of maintaining related natural gas supplies, are not included here.
+The costs of maintaining natural gas supplies are estimated taking into account the necessary volume of natural gas supply considering the continuous provision of the capacity booking service and compliance with security of supply requirements.
+The incurred interest rate that is applied to the financial costs of maintaining accumulated natural gas supplies cannot exceed the six-month average variable interest rate for (new) short-term loans ( $\in$ ) (comparable to the volume of the accumulated supplies to be maintained) for non-financial institutions published by the Bank of Latvia.
+Capitalised repair costs, costs concerning the development of new assets, and financing costs of maintaining related natural gas supplies, are not included here.